About this Property

 *The Queen and Twin bedrooms share a bathroom with tub/shower combo

-One dog is allowed in this pet friendly home which features a screened dog gate on the laundry room door, a gate at the stairs on the back and front porches to assure the dog containment, and an additional-huge fully fenced in backyard.
+One dog is allowed in this pet friendly home which features a screened dog gate on the laundry room door, a gate at the stairs on the back and front porches to assure the dog containment, and an additional-sizable fully fenced in backyard.
 This home is a pet friendly property.
 We do charge a pet fee of $350 so please notify the rental office if you are bringing a pet.

 About the Area